The Lost World (2001 film): Part 2

-Some time later, the ape men cry out after having to bury one of their children, attracting the attention of two Allosaurs who rampage on the tribe.
-In the mayhem, the chief is killed, as well as several other tribe members, but Malone and Roxton successfully slay the dinosaurs.
-At the same time, Summerlee reopens the cave using explosives, allowing the explorers to flee the village when Achille condemns them.
-Roxton is stabbed by one of the ape men, but buys time for the others to leave.
-Roxton seemingly succumbs to his wounds and is mourned by the villagers.
+Later, after having buried one of their children, the ape-men howl and attract two Allosauruses who attack the village.
+In the chaos, the chief is killed saving his daughter, along with several other tribesmen before Roxton and Malone manage to kill both dinosaurs with an elephant gun.
+At the same time, Summerlee reopens the cave using a home-made explosive he makes from guano and gunpowder, allowing the explorers to flee the village when Achille leads the tribe to kill them.
+Roxton is stabbed by one of the ape-men with his hunting knife, but buys time for the others to escape by holding off the Indians with a pistol.
+Roxton finally succumbs to his wound, and Achille does not follow the fleers.

 Challenger, Summerlee, Malone, and Agnes return to the Amazon but encounter a crazed Kerr and realise he sealed the cave to prevent anyone from finding it, believing it to be forged by Satan because of the ape-men.
-When Kerr produces a revolver, Summerlee wrestles him for it, only for Kerr to be shot and killed by accident.
+When Kerr produces a revolver Summerlee wrestles him for it, only for Kerr to be shot and killed by accident.
 The expedition porters later find the survivors.
-Returning to London, Malone discovers Gladys has become engaged to another man, however he is glad, as he realises that he has developed feelings for Agnes.
+Returning to London, Malone discovers Gladys has become engaged to another man; however he is glad, as he realises that he loves Agnes.
 At Challenger's press event, he unveils a juvenile Pteranodon he picked up as an egg.
 However, the excited crowd scare the Pteranodon out of a window.
-Malone and Summerlee convince Challenger to pretend the whole expedition was a lie to protect the plateau's inhabitants from destruction, sacrificing his reputation and success for the safety of the Dinosaurs and the villagers.
+Malone and Summerlee convince Challenger to pretend the whole expedition was a hoax to protect the plateau's inhabitants from destruction, sacrificing his reputation and success.
 Summerlee stays with his family, Challenger sets off to find Atlantis, while Malone and Agnes admit their love for each other, and Malone decides to pursue a career as a novelist.
 In a final scene, Roxton is revealed to be alive and living with Maree and the villagers in peace.

 Cast

-Animals

-The prehistoric animals cgi model were used in the Walking with... throughout the film, while the Ape Men were performed by actors in costumes.